-- All rooms/spaces should be hosted to the floor level in which they contribute to the net and/or gross building square footage for, as outlined in section 10.
-FLOOR/LEVEL AND ELEVATION NAMING CONVENTIONS of the BIM EP.
-In addition, all rooms/spaces should have their upper limits set to the floor above with a limit offset of 0'-0". - All assets required to be exported to Asset Worksheet as indicated in the LOD Matrix of BIM Deliverables shall be hosted to an approved floor level as outlined in section 10.
-FLOOR/LEVEL AND ELEVATION NAMING CONVENTIONS of the BIM EP. - The room calculation point parameter must be enabled for all assets.
-All assets require a room calculation point value for the Asset Exporter to work properly.
-In wall assets may require the room calculation control point to be adjusted to allow for the correct room association as referenced in the OSU Export Asset User Guide. - There shall be no unplaced or redundant rooms or spaces. - All room (net) square footages will be computed from the interior finish face of walls. - All gross building square footages will be computed from the outside face of the exterior walls of building.
-For more information refer to the Gross Area definition on the National Center for Education Statistics website: Gross Area Definitions. - Project Teams will take advantage of the LOD Matrix of BIM Deliverables in section 7.
-MODEL ELEMENT TABLE of the BIM EP to define ownership of Model Elements in order to have only one representation of components, systems or assemblies in the model (i.e. there should not be a light fixture in both the architectural and electrical model). - All building components, systems and assemblies (required to be modeled per the LOD Matrix of BIM Deliverables) shall have every instance modeled and maintained throughout both the Design and Construct phase including, but not limited to, repetitive rooms and conditions, no "typicals" or "prototypes" shall be referenced across the entire building. - (Required by time of Interim and Final Asset Worksheet submission) All assets required to be exported as indicated in the LOD Matrix of BIM Deliverables shall have clear and descriptive family names indicating what the component is, especially those in the generic models category.
+• All rooms/spaces should be hosted to the floor level in which they contribute to the net and/or gross building square footage for, as outlined in section 10.
+FLOOR/LEVEL AND ELEVATION NAMING

+CONVENTIONS of the BIM EP.
+In addition, all rooms/spaces should have their upper limits set to the floor above with a limit offset of 0'-0".

+- All assets required to be exported to Asset Worksheet as indicated in the Asset Tagging & LOD Matrix of BIM Deliverables shall be hosted to an approved floor level as outlined in section 10.
+FLOOR/LEVEL AND ELEVATION NAMING CONVENTIONS of the BIM EP. - Interior taggable assets must be associated with a room or space location for the OSU Asset Export application, as referenced in the OSU Asset Export User Guide. - There shall be no unplaced or redundant rooms or spaces. - All room (net) square footages will be computed from the interior finish face of walls. - All gross building square footages will be computed from the outside face of the exterior walls of building.
+For more information refer to the Gross Area definition on the National Center for Education Statistics website: Gross Area Definitions. - Project Teams will take advantage of the Asset Tagging & LOD Matrix of BIM Deliverables in section 7.
+MODEL ELEMENT TABLE of the BIM EP to define ownership of Model Elements in order to have only one representation of components, systems or assemblies in the model (i.e. there should not be a light fixture in both the architectural and electrical model). - All building components, systems and assemblies (required to be modeled per the Asset Tagging & LOD Matrix of BIM Deliverables) shall have every instance modeled and maintained throughout both the Design and Construct phase including, but not limited to, repetitive rooms and conditions.
+No "typicals" or "prototypes" shall be referenced across the entire building. - (Required by time of Interim and Final Asset Worksheet submission) All assets required to be exported as indicated in the Asset Tagging & LOD Matrix of BIM Deliverables shall have clear and descriptive family names indicating what the component is, especially those in the generic models category.
 If using manufacturer's families where the name is a brand name or model number or some other identifier that is not easily recognizable, edit the family and/or type name to include a descriptive term. - Avoid using families that were not created in Revit.
 Geometry that was created in Sketchup, 3D AutoCAD, etc, should not be used inside a Revit model where possible. - Limit the use of model-in-place families to items that are unique.
 As a best practice, items that occur more than twice should be loadable families, not model-in-place families.
 For legitimate model-in-place families, all modeled components (extrusions, sweeps, etc.) for a single item (a custom reception counter, for example) should be created in the same family. - (For Interim Conformed Design Intent Model deliverables only) When plumbing families (sinks, toilets, urinals, showers, tubs, drinking fountains, or eyewash stations) are nested inside of another family, they should be shared so as to be schedulable. - (For Interim Conformed Design Intent Model deliverables only) Remove all demolished components from the models.